russelljjarvis/ScienceAccess/README.md

 **Requirements**
-This dashboard application assumes a Unix/Linux/OSX type operating system with a ZSH/BASH evironment.
-Docker versions of linux on Windows would also work.
+This dashboard application allows the user to view the readability of scholarly authors, in doing so it also serves as a kind of scrape view GUI.

 **First Step**
 ```